CarolinaCrespi/AI-Assisted-Python-Projects/README.md

 Feel free to open a pull request or report an issue if you have suggestions or improvements.

-## First Experience with GitHub
+## New to using GitHub

-This is my first experience using GitHub to share my work, so please be patient and understanding if there are any mistakes or areas for improvement.
-I'm learning as I go and appreciate any constructive feedback!
+This is my first experience using both Python and GitHub to share my work, so please be patient and understanding if there are any mistakes or areas for improvement.
+I'm learning as I go and would love any constructive feedback.
+Thanks for checking out my projects!